 A preferable alternative to bankruptcy is debt restructuring.
 It’s when you make a proposal to your creditors to pay back your debt on different terms.
 This often involves paying it back a lesser amount, paying it back over a longer period, or both.

-If you’re an individual struggling meet your debt obligations, there are several debt relief options available to you.
-Creditors realize that when you file for bankruptcy, they may end up with just getting pennies on the dollar.
+If you’re an individual struggling to meet your debt obligations, there are several debt relief options available to you.
+Creditors realize that when you file for bankruptcy, they may just end up with getting pennies on the dollar.
 That’s why your creditors may be more willing to accept a debt relief option like debt restructuring.
 When you restructure your debts, your creditors agree to alter your payments based on an amount and timeline you have a better chance of meeting.

 A lot of individuals don’t want to file for bankruptcy or a consumer proposal because it hurts their credit.
 While that’s a legitimate concern, it shouldn’t be your only concern.
 The fact of the matter is that your credit can be reestablished once you restructure your debts.